flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rudder-trim.md

 ![Rudder Trim Panel](../../../assets/a32nx-briefing/pedestal/Rudder-trim-Panel.jpg "Rudder Trim Panel")

-## Controls
+## Usage

 ###  RUD TRIM Rotary Switch

 - Pilots can in manual flight use the RUD TRIM to apply rudder.
-- Note: When the autopilot is engaged the rudder trim rotary switch has no effect
+- Note: When the autopilot is engaged the rudder trim rotary switch has no effect.

 ### RESET Pushbutton